 "Brain tumor" or "brain cancer" often refers to either a nonmalignant or malignant tumor located within the central nervous system.
 The CNS includes both the brain and spinal cord.

 In adults, tumors that affect the spinal cord are much less common than tumors affecting the brain.
 As a result, the term "brain tumor" may be used to refer to the whole group of various central nervous system tumors, even if they aren’t located within the actual brain.

-There are many different specialists involved in the treatment of brain or spine tumors including neurosurgeons, radiation oncologists and/or neuro-oncologists.
+There are many different specialists involved in the treatment of brain cancer or spine tumors, including neurosurgeons, radiation oncologists and/or neuro-oncologists.
 Often tumors of the brain or spine are the same type or histology.
 Although tumors of the spine often cause different symptoms from those found in the brain, they are often treated with similar approaches.

-Metastatic cancers of the brain and spinal cord are much more common than primary tumors.
+- Metastatic tumors of the brain and spinal cord are much more common than primary tumors.
 Metastatic cancers begin outside of the brain and spinal cord.
 These cancers shed small clusters of tumor cells that can spread to other locations in the body, including the brain and spine, where they begin to grow.

-A primary tumor is one which begins in the brain or spinal cord.
+- A primary tumor is one that begins in the brain or spinal cord.
 They often do not spread or metastasize, even if they grow quickly.
 The few brain and spine tumors that do metastasize usually spread only within the brain and spinal cord spaces and not to the rest of the body.